aiven/aiven-docs/docs/tools/cli/project.md

 ### `avn project delete` {#avn-delete-project}

 Deletes a project.
-If the project isn\'t empty, it removes the services in it first.
+If the project isn't empty, it removes the services in it first.

 :::note
-Aiven doesn\'t allow the deletion of non-empty projects as safeguard against accidental code execution.
+Aiven doesn't allow the deletion of non-empty projects as safeguard against accidental code execution.
 :::